 Digital marketing has revolutionized the way people shop for goods and services – including how people search for lawyers.
 By some estimates, 51% of people searching for a lawyer in 2021 started their search online.
 What helps bridge the gap between your prospective clients and your website?
 The answer is search engine optimization (SEO for short).
+The experts at MyAdvice share four excellent ways to improve your legal practice's SEO.

 Can lawyers do search engine optimization?
 Absolutely!
 The basics of SEO for law firms involve investing in website infrastructure, auditing website content, fixing broken technical elements, and looking at your site’s backlink profile.
 By following these four steps, you’ll be on the path to legal SEO greatness.
 Not sure what any of that means?
 Read on to find out.